nick3point5/emmet-gen/README.md

 * Every directory at the top of `emmet-gen-template` is a template route.
 * The name of the template will be the name used as a class or id.
 * Any name or text within a file with `__TemplateName__` will be replaced by the tag of the template.
 * Each template must contain exactly 1 directory or file at the top.
-The top directory can have any amount of files and subdirectories.
+* Directories can have any amount of files and subdirectories.

 ## Commands
 ### Emmet